All Episodes

 But we didn't.

-We imported one third of the oil that we used.
+We imported one-third of the oil that we used.

-You're missing the you're missing the refinery question.
+You're missing the refinery question.

-Why do other countries come why do other countries send oil to us besides us importing it?
+Why do other countries send oil to us besides us importing it?

 Don't they send it here to get refined?

-No, so and then we put and then we export it out.
+No, so we export it out.

 That's the point.

-You y is your view that the U.S. is simply a turnstile, that we don't actually use the oil that we import?
+Is your view that the U.S. is simply a turnstile, that we don't actually use the oil that we import?

 It would make me happy.